 This is your opportunity to prepare for a career as a Queensland police officer.

-The Indigenous Cadetship Program (ICP) comprises a 10 week, full-time course at the Queensland Police Service Academy, and forms part of the Service’s commitment to equal opportunity and diversity in employment.
+The IRPP is a 10 week, full-time course at the Queensland Police Service Academy and forms part of the Service’s commitment to equal opportunity and diversity in employment.

 Stages of the selection process

-To be eligible for appointment to the QPS as a cadetship participant, you must successfully satisfy the requirements of all three stages of the ICP selection process:
+To be eligible for appointment to the QPS as an IRPP participant, you must successfully satisfy the requirements of all three stages of the IRPP selection process:

 Stage 1 - Minimum Application Requirements (see below)